 The ethos of Lasta Dance is about building community through Irish music and Dance.

-The word ‘Lasta’ means ‘alight’ or ‘aglow’ in Irish and sums up our passion for keeping the flame of Irish music and dance alight.
-The word also connects to the ‘glow’ in people’s faces that music and dance can bring.
+The word ‘Lasta’ means ‘alight’ or ‘aglow’ in Irish and sums up our passion for keeping the flame of Irish music and dance traditions alive.

 Louise also teaches Sean Nós and Céilí Dancing in Schools and does so in the Irish Language.
 Get in touch with Louise at info@louise.ie to enquire about school bookings and private events.